Warm weather is here in Canada and other parts of the world, hopefully for a few months.

 12 Tips to Prevent Break-ins

-Here are a few tips to keep in mind as we enjoy the sunshine, fresh air and summer fun, and entertaining.
+Here are a few tips to keep in mind as we enjoy the sunshine, fresh air summer fun, and entertaining.
 Just because you have a bunch of people over, doesn’t mean a daring person wouldn’t try to break in.
 Burglary isn’t always performed by one person – someone can be on the lookout while the other person is doing the deed.

 These general tips can be applied for everyday safety as well or if you are planning to be away from your home for any length of time.